 "Wildfire seasons are difficult to forecast because there are so many random variables," he says.
 "Yet wildfire managers — experts at the regional and local levels who respond to fires and try to manage resources — rely on forecasts to help make long-range decisions."

 Technology has changed since Richard started at NRCan as a summer student 25 years ago.
 Back then, he was one of two trained meteorologists on site, so he was often called on to provide impromptu weather forecasts.

 The process begins as early as February, when the team starts looking at environmental factors.
-They measure the depth of snowpack, estimate when the snow might melt, monitor drought conditions and calculate how much precipitation fell over the winter.
-This information gives them a sense of what's happening at ground level.
+They assess the depth of snowpack, estimate when the snow might melt, monitor drought conditions and calculate how much precipitation fell over the winter.
+This information gives them a sense of what’s happening at ground level.